classcentral/online-course-taxonomy/README.md

-# MOOC course taxonomy philosophy
+# Online course taxonomy philosophy

 Who knew subjects would be so subjective!